 CLEAR organizes the Improving Postgraduate Learning (IPL) programme with an aim to introduce the approaches, methodologies and framework to equip the work of researchers in a formal and structured manner; to advance the University's excellence and scholarship in teaching and learning; and to equip postgraduate students with essential skills and knowledge for their research.

-Postgraduate Halls offer over 1,500 on-campus hostel places to students taking full-time research programmes or full-time UGC-funded taught programmes at very affordable rates.
+Postgraduate Halls offer approximately 1,600 on-campus hostel places to students taking full-time research programmes or full-time UGC-funded taught programmes at very affordable rates.
 There are rooms for single occupancy and shared accommodations.

 As the hostel places are very popular, non-local students should apply for hostel places before arrival to Hong Kong.